cecid/hermes-docs/docs/source/installation.rst

    **Or:**

-   * For Windows, you can execute the installer by double-clicking on the :file:`.jar` file or right-clicking and selecting :menuselection:`open with --> javaw` (located where you installed java, in the :file:`bin` folder).
+   * :guilabel:`Test` For Windows, you can execute the installer by double-clicking on the :file:`.jar` file or right-clicking and selecting :menuselection:`open with --> javaw` (located where you installed java, in the :file:`bin` folder).

    .. image:: /_static/images/3-4-1-hermes-2-0-text-installer.png
    .. image:: /_static/images/3-4-1-hermes-2-0-opensource-installer.png

    Click :guilabel:`Next` until you get to Step 1 of the installation.

 #.
 Step 1 - Configure Hermes 2 Core